Australia skittle West Indies for 86 to romp to record one-day international victory in Canberra

-Australia's eight-wicket victory over the West Indies in Canberra is the quickest completed men's ODI ever to be played in the country and the sixth-quickest worldwide; Player of the series Xavier Bartlett finished with figures 4-21 and Jake Fraser-McGurk blasted 41 from 18 balls
+Australia's eight-wicket victory over West Indies in Canberra is quickest completed men's ODI ever to be played in the country and sixth-quickest worldwide; Xavier Bartlett finishes with figures of 4-21 before Jake Fraser-McGurk blasts 41 from 18 balls and Josh Inglis unbeaten 35 from 16

 The tourists were rolled over for just 86 in 24.1 overs after losing the toss and being made to bat first, with pace bowler Bartlett taking 4-21.